seanturner026/argocd-applicationset/README.md

    to be a directory for web applications that all utilize the ArgoCD Image Updater so that wildcards `*` can be leveraged?
 1. Is the `helmCharts` compatible with ArgoCD Image Updater `annotations`?
+1. Can I do a helm chart that is local to this repository?